joeliuz6/lean_proof_search/README.md

 # lean_proof_search

-We plan to release our code upon the acceptance of the paper.
+We plan to release our code soon.